dvlab-research/3DSSD/README.md

 python lib/core/trainer.py --cfg configs/kitti/3dssd/3dssd.yaml
 ```

-The training models, configuration and logs will be saved in the *log* folder, which can also be assigned in configure files.
+The trained models, configuration and logs will be saved in the **log** folder, which can also be assigned in configure files.

-To load some pretrained model, you can use *--restore_model_path*.
+To load some pretrained model, you can use **--restore_model_path**.
 ```
 python lib/core/trainer.py --cfg configs/kitti/3dssd/3dssd.yaml --restore_model_path /path/to/model
 ```